Wednesday, November 29, 2023

 "Never again."

-"The Holocaust, no. Never, but one of the solutions and Netanyahu's options is to destroy Gaza's infrastructure and march the Palestinians en masse into the desert where they will perish in the winter like the Turks did to the Armenians in 1915."
+"The Holocaust, no. Never, but one of the solutions and Netanyahu's options is to destroy Gaza's infrastructure and march the Palestinians en masse into the desert where they will perish in the winter like how the Turks exterminated Armenians in 1915."

 "What?"

-Abe like most people possessed a very limited history sculpted by their side.
-Everything was colored by the Holocaust, one of the many attempts by the Gentiles to exterminate the Christ Killers.
+Abe like most people Abe's limited view of history had been sculpted by his beliefs.
+Everything was colored by the Holocaust, one of the many attempts by the Gentiles to unsucccessfully exterminate the Christ Killers.

 We would never do that."